damianhakert/damianhakert.github.io/source/strategy/index.html.md

 We want to achieve our goals in the following order:

-1. Continue to be the most popular software development lifecycle solution
+1. In 2015 we became the most popular on on-premises software development lifecycle solution and we want to continue that.

-2. Become the most revenue generating on-premises software development lifecycle solution
+2. We want to become the most revenue generating on-premises software development lifecycle solution

-3. Become the most popular SaaS solution for private repositories (a [complete product](https://about.gitlab.com/direction/#scope) that is [free forever](https://about.gitlab.com/gitlab-com/#why-gitlab-com-will-be-free-forever) is competitive since network effects are smaller for private repositories than for public ones)
+3. After on-premises we want to become the most popular SaaS solution for private repositories (a [complete product](https://about.gitlab.com/direction/#scope) that is [free forever](https://about.gitlab.com/gitlab-com/#why-gitlab-com-will-be-free-forever) is competitive since network effects are smaller for private repositories than for public ones)

-4. Become the most popular SaaS solution for public repositories (easier to overcome network effects if people already use GitLab.com for private repositories)
+4. After private repositories we want to become the most popular SaaS solution for public repositories.
+This market has a [strong network effect](https://en.wikipedia.org/wiki/Network_effect) since more people will participate if you host your public project on a site with more people.
+It is easier to overcome this network effect if many people already use GitLab.com for hosting private repositories.

-5. [BHAG:](https://en.wikipedia.org/wiki/Big_Hairy_Audacious_Goal) Become the most popular collaboration tool for knowledge workers in any industry (need to make the git workflow much more user friendly)
+5. Our [BHAG](https://en.wikipedia.org/wiki/Big_Hairy_Audacious_Goal) is to become the most popular collaboration tool for knowledge workers in any industry.
+For this we need to make the git workflow much more user friendly.
+The great thing is that sites like [Penflip](https://www.penflip.com/) are already building on GitLab to make it

 While we achieve our goals one by one this doesn't mean we can will focus on only one goal at the time.
 Simultaniously we'll grow our userbase, get more subscribers for [EE](https://about.gitlab.com/features/#enterprise), grow [GitLab.com](https://about.gitlab.com/gitlab-com/), develop [options](https://about.gitlab.com/pricing/#options), realize our [scope](https://about.gitlab.com/direction/#scope), and make version control usable for more types of work.